Architecture Intent

 Follow the steps in your team’s Collaboration Cycle Request GitHub ticket.

-1. Schedule: Use the Calendly link in the Before Meeting > VFS Actions section to select a date for the touchpoint meeting.
-The Governance Team will reach out within a business day via Slack to confirm that your touchpoint has been scheduled.
+Schedule: Use the Calendly link in the Before Meeting > VFS Actions section to select a date for the touchpoint meeting.

-2. Add artifacts: Using the Architecture Intent Meeting Template, make sure you have provided clear answers to every section on the ticket.
+Add artifacts: Make sure you have provided clear answers to every section on the ticket.

-Please request your Architecture Intent meeting and provide artifacts at least 2 business days ahead of time so the Governance Team can review your artifacts.
+Please request your Architecture Intent meeting and provide artifacts at least 2 business days ahead of time so the Platform Engineering and Security team and OCTO-DE can review your artifacts.

 Who should schedule the Architecture Intent?

 No one specific role on the VFS team is required to schedule the Architecture Intent.
-However, whoever schedules the Architecture Intent and notifies the Governance Team through Slack will be responsible for inviting the rest of their team to the scheduled Architecture Intent meeting.
+However, whoever schedules the Architecture Intent will be responsible for inviting the rest of their team to the scheduled Architecture Intent meeting.

 Who should attend the Architecture Intent?